r0x0r/pywebview/README.md

 # How do I freeze my application?

 Use py2app on OS X and py2exe/pyinstaller on Windows.
 For reference setup.py files, look in `examples/py2app_setup.py` and `examples/py2exe_setup.py`

+# VirtualEnv issues
+Under virtualenv on OS X, a window created with pywebview has issues with keyboard focus and Cmd+Tab.
+This behaviour is caused by the Python interpretor that comes with virtualenv.
+To solve this issue, you need to overwrite `your_venv/bin/python` with the Python interpretor found on your system.
+Alternatively you can configure your virtual environment to use another Python interpretor as described [here](https://virtualenv.pypa.io/en/stable/userguide/#using-virtualenv-without-bin-python).